FAQs - Auditions

 Is there a participation fee or costume fee?

 For our first 5 years we were fortunate enough to avoid requiring a participation fee.
 However, in 2010, the cost to rent the Mason High School Theater went up dramatically.
-Regretfully, starting with our Spring 2011 production, there will be a "facilities" fee per actor (no fee for crew), to partially off-set this significant increase in cost.
+Additionally, in 2019 we had to move from our rented build facility to a more expensive build facility.
+However, the new build facility also includes space for rehearsals.
+Regretfully, in view of these increased costs, since 2011 we have had to institute (and continue) a facilities/participation fee per actor (no fee for crew), to partially off-set these significant increases in cost.
 We do not expect to have any costume fees.
 However, certain actors may be asked to provide certain basic elements for their costume (e.g., shoes, black leotard, black pants, etc.).
 The only other cost to you is a sincere commitment to have a great time!

 May I audition via video?